noir-lang/noir/yellow-paper/docs/gas-and-fees/gas-and-fees.md

 ## Gas Metering

 Broadly speaking, resource consumption incurred by the sequencer falls into categories of transaction specific consumption and amortized, per-rollup consumption.
-Each operation performed by the sequencer can be attributed with a fixed amount of gas per unit representing it's level of resource consumption.
+Each operation performed by the sequencer can be attributed with a fixed amount of gas per unit representing its level of resource consumption.
 The unit will differ between operations, for example in some operations it may be per-byte whilst in others it could be per-opcode.
 What matters is that we are able to determine the total gas consumption of any given transaction.

 ### Examples of Gas Consuming Operations